servicecatalog/oscm-rest-api/README.md

 # oscm-rest-api
 This is a RESTful API for the Open Service Catalog Manager.

 This API is integrated with Swagger - an implementation of [OpenAPI specification](https://www.openapis.org/).
-You can explore and use the OSCM API resources via the Swagger UI, which is deployed in the 'oscm-core' container.
-A description for installing OSCM on docker can be found here.
+You can explore and use the OSCM API resources via the Swagger UI, which is deployed in the [oscm-core](https://hub.docker.com/r/servicecatalog/oscm-core/) container.
+A description for installing OSCM on docker can be found [here](https://github.com/servicecatalog/oscm-dockerbuild#setup).

 You can access the Swagger UI with ```OSCM BASE URL/oscm-rest-api```, by default on the oscm-core HTTPS port 8081.
 All resources as well as Swagger UI are protected.
 When visiting the Swagger UI, your browser will ask for authorization.
 Enter the user key ```1000``` and password for the OSCM platform administrator.

 ![IMAGE Swagger UI](/swaggerui.png)